gradle/gradle-build-action/README.md

 ## Gradle version compatibility

-The plugin should be compatible with all versions of Gradle >= 5.0, and has been tested against Gradle versions "5.6.4", "6.9.4", "7.0.2", "7.6.2", "8.0.2" and the current Gradle release.
+The GitHub Dependency Graph plugin should be compatible with all versions of Gradle >= 5.0, and has been tested against Gradle versions "5.6.4", "6.9.4", "7.0.2", "7.6.2", "8.0.2" and the current Gradle release.

 The plugin is compatible with running Gradle with the configuration-cache enabled.
 However, this support is